+Some people wonder, what is a multi-camera show and what is a single camera show?
 As you will learn during the pre-production process, there are two major ways to film: single camera, and multi camera.
-The differences between single camera vs multi camera can be found in their names.
-Shooting something single camera means to only use one primary camera, while a multi camera setup can utilize several.
+The differences between single camera vs. multi camera can be found in their names:

 These two methods have often been used to describe the filming of television shows.
 A single camera show may be a bit more film-like, with reactions and actions being driven by the director.
 A multi camera show will often feature a live audience or a laugh track, allowing performances to be swayed by those reactions.